in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

 card_bg: '#9aacd5'
 cards:
   - title: Programming
-    description: Programming is the process of creating a set of instructions that tell a computer how to perform a particular task
+    description: Process of creating a set of instructions that tell a computer how to perform a particular task
   - title: Programming Language
     description: A programming language is a type of written language that tells computers what to do.
   - title: What is Java?